medined/perl-5-by-example/perl_5_by_example/form-processing.md

 <P>Next, HTML forms were discussed.
 HTML forms display input fields that query
 the visitor to your web site.
 You can display input boxes, checkboxes, radio buttons, selection lists, submit buttons and reset buttons.
-Everything inside a set of &lt;FORM&gt;..&lt;/FORM&gt; tags is considered one form.
+Everything inside a set of <FORM>..</FORM> tags is considered one form.
 You can have multiple forms on a single web page.
-<P>The &lt;FORM&gt; tag takes two modifiers.
+<P>The <FORM> tag takes two modifiers.
 The ACTION modifier tell the web
 browser the name of the CGI program that gets invoked when the form's submit button is clicked.
 And the METHOD modifier determines how the form information should be sent to the CGI program.
 If the GET method is used, the information